tshelburne/csci-e39/README.md

 1. `make clean` resets the directory to a fresh installation
 1. `make watch` starts the app, connects to a local environment, and recompiles when source code changes
+1. `make activate assignment=[assignment name]` updates the app to enable the specific assignment directory

 ### DevOps